jinzhenfan/jekyll-now/_posts/2016-10-20-Differentially Expression Analysis by EdgeR Cuffdiff and DESeq2.md

 ---

 In this blog, I will talk about the following topics:

-* What is DEG and why DEG is such a popular topic
+* What is DEG and why it is so popular
 * What is the differences between Cuffdiff, EdgeR, and DESeq2
 * How to preprocess your data from the Sequencer
 * How to get DEG analysis results usign R packages